This entry is part 12 of 15 in the series Our milestones

 And the same thought process has successfully been applied to prostate cancer, which is driven by the male hormone testosterone.
 This led to the development, by Cancer Research UK-funded scientists at the Institute of Cancer Research, of abiraterone, a drug which switches off testosterone production, and which can substantially prolong the life of men with advanced prostate cancer.

 We hope that in the coming years many more drugs that are built out of our basic knowledge of how cancers work come to the fore.
 And, as these drugs reach the clinic, we’ll be there to fund yet more research, to help show the world how best to use them, and save even more lives.

 Effects of Adjuvant Tamoxifen and of Cytotoxic Therapy on Mortality in Early Breast Cancer (1988).
 New England Journal of Medicine, 319 (26) 1692.
 DOI: 10.1056/NEJM198812293192601

 Since we originally wrote this post, our researchers published results from a large international clinical trial showing that tamoxifen and other oestrogen-blocking drugs can reduce the chances of healthy women at higher risk of breast cancer ever developing the disease.

-NICE have recently issued new clinical guidelines saying that tamoxifen (or a drug that works in a similar way) should be offered to women with a significant family history of breast cancer but have who have not had the disease themselves.
-This gives these women more options in how they manage their risk of breast cancer.
-Your doctor must discuss the benefits and risks of taking the drug before prescribing it to you.
+NICE have recently issued new clinical guidelines saying that tamoxifen (or a drug that works in a similar way) should be offered to women with a significant family history of breast cancer but who have not had the disease themselves.
+This gives these women more options as to how they manage their risk of breast cancer.
+Your doctor will discuss the benefits and risks of taking the drug before prescribing it to you.